RyleeBerger/kwk-l1-messy_macarena_lab_ruby-students-l1/README.md

 4. "Turn your left palm up."
 5. "Place your right hand on your left shoulder."
 6. "Place your left hand on your right shoulder."
-7. "Bring your right hand up and around to the back of your head."
+7. "Bring your right hand up and around to the right side of back of your head."
-8. "Bring your left hand up and around to the back your head."
+8. "Bring your left hand up and around to the left side of the back your head."
+9. "Bring your right hand down to your right hip."
+10."Bring your left hand down to your left hip."

 ```

 If you run `learn` when first opening the lab, you will see: